Special-K-s-Flightsim-Bots/DCSServerBot/extensions/MizEdit.md

 | \[x,y\]   | Selects these elements from a list (starts with 1) or from a table.                     |
 | '{xx}'    | Replace with the variable value of xx ('...' needed, if xx is a string.                 |

+You can use the variable "reference" inside of your replace or insert statements to select the object that was returned by the for-each / where clauses (see example 3).

 #### Example 1: Search all CVN carriers in your mission:
 > coalition/[blue,red]/country/*/ship/group/*/units/$'{type}' in ['CVN_71','CVN_72','CVN_73','CVN_74','CVN_75']